Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Privacy-Policy.md

 # Privacy Policy

-The terms "WE", "US", and "YOU" used throughout this Policy have the meanings given in our [Terms of Service](Terms-of-Service.md "Terms of Service – Compendium Standard Public Disclosures") §0.
+The terms "WE", "US", and "YOU" used throughout this Policy inherit the meanings provided in our [Terms of Service](Terms-of-Service.md "Terms of Service – Compendium Standard Public Disclosures") §0.

 ## I. What do we store?